iterateccvoelker/Praktikum_MD/README.md

 Link 1: https://slamdbam.herokuapp.com
 Link 2: https://bamslamd.herokuapp.com

+## Homework

+Your task is to perform a material discovery according to slides 54 to 59 of the lecture notes.
+The required resources can be found on slide 55. .
+Please refer to the "MD_Example_solutions.xlsx" file for validation in the lab as per slide 56.
+Select ONE optimization objective from on slide 59.
+Describe your approach and justify your design decisions according to the workflow on slides 60 to 65 in a short report.
+The outline should follow this structure:

+1. brief description of the optimization objective and input data.
+2. selected input data (short rationale).
+3. model selection (short rationale).
+4. selected strategy (exploit vs. explore and exploit).
+5. evaluation of the prediction and selection of the next candidate.

+Repeat steps 3 to 5 at least twice if optimization is successful and a maximum of four times otherwise.

+6. summary of results and comparison with initial situation.

+Please make sure that your settings are well documented.

 ## Troubleshooting:

+If the app is not available, please write a short email to Christoph.Voelker@bam.de.

-TO UPLOAD THE "MD_Example.csv" FILE YOU MUST CHANGE THE DELIMETER SETTINGS!!!
-Choose: Separator: ";" & Decimal delim: ","
+To upload the "MD_Example.csv" file, YOU MUST CHANGE THE DELIMETER SETTINGS!!!
+Select: Separator: ";" & Decimal Separator: ","

-If nothing happens after you clicked on "Make prediction" in the "Materials Discovery" window make sure:
+If nothing happens after you click on "Make prediction" in the Materials Discovery window, make sure:

-- only numerical input data is selected, i.e. the name of the mixture "Mixture Code in Ref" must NOT be selected
+- that only numerical input data is selected, i.e. the name of the mixture "Mixture Code in Ref" must NOT be selected
 - only the compressive strength "f,c(28d) (MPa) - MD1 Target" is selected as target.

-To add data in each iteration (compare "Data driven materials design workflow" above), either open the "MD_Example.csv" file with Excel and save it again in CSV format or simply open the file with a text editor app and add the result manually.
-Make sure you use the German decimal separator: ","
+To add the data in each iteration (see "Data-driven material design workflow" on slide 56), either open the "MD_Example.csv" file with Excel and save it again in CSV format, or simply open the file with a text editor and manually add the result to the end of the associated line.
+Make sure that you use the German decimal separator: ",".

-If you are unsure what settings should be made, consult the "Hands-on" section in the script for further advice.
+If you are not sure what settings should be made, see the "Hands-on" section of the script for further instructions.